Actions API revision

 }

-and Intents
+}Custom Actions and Intents with arguments

 #To update actions that use intent arguments or hold state,

-you need to modify the arguments to the invoke
+you need to modify the arguments to the invoke method.

 In the example below, the code keeps the value of the